emissions-api/emissions-api.github.com/examples/chart.js.md

 2. Create a chart and use these lists as data source for the chart.

-The resulting code should look somehwat like this:
+The resulting code should look somewhat like this:

 ```js
 const api_url = 'https://api.v2.emissions-api.org'